How to Write a College Resume

 It's not fun to look at a blank college admission resume with no idea where to start.
 Having your resume handy can help you more easily put your best foot forward in these situations:

 - College applications.
 Your resume will not only save you time when completing your college applications, it will also ensure you don't forget anything important.
-Some colleges allow or even ask for resumes.
+Before submitting a resume with your college application, make sure the college accepts resumes.
+Many schools — including some of the most competitive colleges — do not.

 - Letters of recommendation.
-Giving your resume to your recommenders will help them get to know you even better and remind them of your high school accomplishments.
+Giving your resume to teachers and counselors writing your college recommendation letters will help them get to know you even better and remind them of your high school accomplishments.

 - College interviews.
 Bringing your resume to a college interview, if allowed, can serve as a positive conversation starter.